islandproblem/islandproblem/hypotheses.md

 # Hypotheses

-These hypotheses provide a framework for empirical verification of the Island Problem.
+These hypotheses provide ideas for empirical verification of the Island Problem.

-If you have research that verifies any of these hypotheses, then please [contact us](mailto:humans@islandproblem.org), or join our [GitHub community](https://github.org/islandproblem/islandproblem).
+If you have research that verifies any of these hypotheses, then please [contact us](mailto:humans@islandproblem.org), or join our [GitHub community](https://github.com/islandproblem/islandproblem).

 Want to improve the hypotheses themselves?
 [Suggest changes on our GitHub.](https://github.com/islandproblem/islandproblem/blob/main/hypotheses.md)